lilybarrett/candy_monster/README.md

 We also have a `Route` for our `CandyShowContainer`, and both this route and our `IndexRoute` are wrapped inside a `Route` which renders our Layout component.
 More on that in a minute.

-By doing all this, you're giving Router instructions about how to match the URL in your browser, and about what component to display when the URL matches.

 A few things to note:

 * Most of the components that get passed into our `Route` components tend to be "containers" that store the state for each page (or URL) in our app, rather than presentational components.